-Initially, the federal government will distribute a limited supply of vaccine to each state.
+Initially, the federal government will distribute a limited supply of vaccines to each state.
 Michigan has allocated this limited supply to hospitals and health care settings where workers have contact with patients.
-Long term care facilities where some of the most vulnerable people live will also receive supply, which will be distributed through pharmacies and local health departments with support from the Michigan National Guard.
+Long-term care facilities where some of the most vulnerable people live will also receive supplies, which will be distributed through pharmacies and local health departments with support from the Michigan National Guard.

 Doctor’s offices, clinics, and pharmacies who are enrolled in the vaccination program can offer the vaccine when the vaccine becomes available to them.
 As supply increases, doctor’s offices, clinics, and pharmacies will be able to obtain the vaccine directly, hopefully in late Spring 2021.